paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 * No indication was given as to the role these links play and their relationship to each other.
 * Using `role="img"` on the SVG icons, but not providing any accessible names, was akin to including images without `alt` attributes.
 * Useful information, in this case the title of the previous and next article, was hidden within a `data-` attribute.
-This attribute was used in the stylesheet to add content that is shown in animated 'flaps' that appear on hover:
+This attribute was used in the stylesheet to add content that is shown in animated ‘flaps’ that appear on hover:

 ```css
 .c-traverse-nav a[rel=prev]:hover::after {